depp/safepath/README.md

 Error: invalid path segment "NUL.TXT": uses reserved Windows filename "nul"
 ```

+## Unicode

+The notion of “safe” in Unicode is a bit difficult to define.
+This library does not have a comprehensive notion of safety for non-ASCII characters.
+Currently, there are only two rules that affect non-ASCII characters: `ValidUTF8` and `ASCIIOnly`.

 ## License

 SafePath is provided under the MIT license.
 See LICENSE.txt for details.